epadam/Machine-Learning-Tutorial-Demo-Resources/ML_Tabular.md

 You should know your data, here is what you can do for your data:

-* Data Visualization
 * Data Cleansing
    * Outlier Detection
-* Principle Component Analysis (PCA)
-* Correlation Plot
-* Feature Engineering
+* Data Visualization
    * Data Distribution Analysis
        * Only models like LDA, Gaussian Naive Bayes, Logistic Regression, Linear Regression assume Normality.
 For models like decision tree, it is better to have even amounts of data for a feature.
+    * Scatter Plot
+    * Correlation Plot
+* Principle Component Analysis (PCA)
+* Feature Engineering

-   * For classification task, is the amount of data for each class even? do you need oversampling or undersampling
+* For classification task, is the amount of data for each class even? do you need oversampling or undersampling?
 * Data Augmentation
    * DeltaPy⁠⁠ [`github`](https://github.com/firmai/deltapy)